L3shan-sv/yolo/IP3/explanation.md

 - **Automation with Ansible:** Reduces errors, standardizes deployment
 - **Environment variables:** Secure and flexible configuration
 - **Project structure:** Maintains clean separation of concerns
-- **Screenshots:** Provides visual proof of successful deployment and running container ( found in the screenshot directory)
+- **Screenshots:** Provides visual proof of successful deployment and running container ( found in the screenshot directory).